TOURNAMENT RULES & PROCEDURES

 10. Unsportsmanlike conduct

 TECHNICAL VIOLATIONS.
-(Referee administers a
+Referee administers a “warning”

-that round.
 Three warnings in a match result in disqualification.)

 1. Not following the instructions